Board of Directors

 SEARCH is governed by a student board of directors.
 As a non-profit and charitable organization, the SEARCH Board of Directors are responsible for governing the organization and fulfilling their elected portfolios.

 Each year in May, the board of directors changes over at the SEARCH Annual General Meeting (AGM).
 Students self-nominate themselves for positions at least 48 hours prior to the AGM and are elected at the AGM by the members present.
 Student volunteers are welcomed to attend the board meeting and join a committee if they would like to be a part of the SEARCH Board of Directors.
-Board and committee meetings take place once a month from August to April.
+Board and committee meetings take place once a month.

 Chairperson – directs board meetings, sends out agendas before each board meeting, is designated to be the executive member to work with Coordinator in regards to and questions, grievances.
 Can vote on motions.